segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ![a b test custom dimension mapping screenshot](images/ab-mapping.png)

-*Remember: You'll need to setup dimension13 inside of your Google Analytics Admin first as described at the top of this docs section.*
+*Remember: You'll need to set up dimension13 inside of your Google Analytics Admin first as described at the top of this docs section.*

 ## Track